 Best beaches in Bermuda for swimming

 When I classify a beach as a great swimming beach, it is mainly based on the pleasure and ease of swimming.
 Which means we are essentially looking for beaches which have calm and shallow waters, and not necessary the ones that offer great snorkeling opportunities.
-We do not often carry snorkel gears with us and therefore exploring underwater corals, fish and marine life are not the options then.
-We just want to enjoy the swims and the overall settings and views around the beach.

 This is a south shore beach and located in Paget parish.
 There is an offshore reef line in the water close to the beach which acts as a barrier to the wave action and therefore the water near the beach usually remains calm and great for swimming.
-Although a part of the beach is private to a resort, rest of the beach is open to public.
-A shipwreck lies close to the beach making it an excellent snorkeling beach as well.
-There are basic toilets, a concession stand renting out snorkel gears, lounge chairs, umbrellas etc, and a

 Elbow Beach Bermuda

 This lovely beach is located in Hamilton parish and between Hamilton city and St. George's.
-So if you are coming from the dockyard, take a ferry to Hamilton city and then a bus.
 The water is quite calm and shallow for a long way offshore, and its gradual slope makes the beach excellent for swimming.
-In fact it is one of the most popular beaches to local families who come here with their kids.
-The beach has lots of tree shaded areas.
-There is also an adjacent playground.
-Toilet facilities are available.

-Shelly Bay Beach, Bermuda
+Shelly Bay Beach Bermuda

-There are however no other beach amenities here like beach rentals, food stalls etc. The grocery store
+There are however no other beach amenities here like beach rentals, food stalls etc. However, the grocery store Shelly Bay Market Place is located nearby and you can stock up deli food and other essentials from here if you want.

-Railway Trail which is a great trail for walking and cycling.
+There is a boardwalk along the shoreline at Shelly Bay which leads all the way to the wonderful Railway Trail which is a great trail for walking and cycling.

 Clearwater Beach Imagery